Return on Marketing Investment (ROI) =

 Seeing the bigger picture

 Lastly, and in relation to the first two challenges, connecting the dots between marketing campaigns and the achievement of marketing goals can be challenging.
 Multiple marketing messages often reach a target audience through a variety of marketing channels: which one resonated?
 What call to action incited action?

-Faced with these challenges, the most effective way to measure marketing ROI is to combine and compare data sets from a variety of sources (Google Analytics, Google Adwords, your Marketing Automation Platform and CRM) to identify data correlations and trends over time.
-If you’re seeing that increasing your Adwords spend is consistently coinciding with a bump in website traffic, and that the bump in website traffic is leading to more leads and more sales, you can break that conversion loop down and come up with return on investment KPIs as straightforward as these:
+Faced with these challenges, the most effective way to measure marketing ROI is to combine and compare data sets from a variety of sources (Google Analytics, Google Adwords, your Marketing Automation Platform, and CRM) to identify data correlations and trends over time.
+If you’re seeing that increasing your Adwords spend is consistently coinciding with a bump in website traffic and that the bump in website traffic is leading to more leads and more sales, you can break that conversion loop down and come up with a return on investment KPIs as straightforward as these:

 - New Website Users/Trial Start: 25

 There are many possible ‘returns’ on marketing investments.
 A marketer might target ‘top of the marketing funnel’ returns such as increased brand mentions online or new website traffic.
 They may be interested in driving more leads through the middle of the funnel, by targeting new trial starts or new newsletter subscriptions, for example.
 Or they may be directly targeting the marketing goal that connects all others: new customers and new sources of revenue.
 Whether the marketing target is top of the funnel or bottom of the funnel, short-term or long-term, measuring marketing’s progress toward its goals against the time and money that has facilitated that progress is critical.

 How to Monitor Return on Marketing Investment in Real-time